Privacy

 Here are the details about each part of my privacy promise to you:

-2. Face it: If I email you too often or email you irrelevant content, then you will unsubscribe, which hurts me.
-If I email you too rarely, then you will miss out on relevant and timely content, which hurts you.
-So it is in your and my best interests to email you relevant content at a reasonable interval.
+2. Face it: If I contact you too often or send you irrelevant content, then you will unsubscribe, which hurts me.
+If I contact you too rarely, then you will miss out on relevant and timely content, which hurts you.
+So, it is in your and my best interests to send you relevant content at a reasonable interval.

 3. I hate misleading Subject lines; they, well, mislead readers.
 And I hate long email messages; they disrespect readers’ time.
-So you can count on my email messages to have meaningful Subject lines, to get to the point inside, and often to tell you “Go here!” for more information.
+So, you can count on my email messages to have meaningful Subject lines, to get to the point inside, and to tell you “Go here!” for more information.

-4. My email provider — and all other reputable email providers — require that I ask you to use the double-opt-in method to subscribe.
-This helps to guarantee to my email provider that I am not a spammer.
-And this ensures that some jerk cannot subscribe you to email that you do not want.
+4. My ESP — as well as all other reputable ESPs — requires that I ask you to use the double-opt-in method to subscribe.
+This helps to guarantee to my ESP that I am not a spammer.
+And, this ensures that some jerk cannot subscribe you to email that you do not want.

-5. My email provider — and all other reputable email providers — also require that every message that I email to you include an unsubscribe link.
-In fact, my email provider automatically adds the unsubscribe link to the bottom of every message that I email.
+5. My ESP — as well as all other reputable ESPs — also requires that every message that I email to you include an unsubscribe link.
+In fact, my ESP automatically adds the unsubscribe link to the bottom of every message that I email.
 You click it, your browser opens to an unsubscribe page, and you confirm that you want off the subscription list.
 It’s that easy … and that automatic.

-6. If you have subscribed to get email from me, then my email provider has your name and email address — and that is all.
-And you now know how picky my email provider is!
+6. If you have subscribed to get messages from me, then my ESP has what you submitted — and that is all.
+And, you now know how picky my ESP is!
 If you have bought something from me, then (1) thank you! and (2) be assured that my online-billing provider takes your privacy seriously, too.